-- Open can.ex2. - can.ex2 is one of the datasets included with ParaView in the Examples folder. - In paraview, $File \rightarrow Open$. - In the upper left corner, there is a folder called Examples.
-Go into this folder. - Select can.ex2. - OK. - Under the Properties tab, all Block Arrays will be selected. - Apply. - Turn off the node variables for VEL.
-Since any variable that is selected takes up memory, and since some datasets are huge, often the user will only read in the data that is needed for a run. - Click VEL, turning the check box OFF. - Apply. - The screen should now look like this.
+- Open can.ex2. - can.ex2 is one of the datasets included with ParaView in the Examples folder. - In paraview, $File \rightarrow Open$ . - In the upper left corner, there is a folder called Examples.
+Go into this folder. - Select can.ex2. - OK. - Under the Properties tab, all Block Arrays will be selected. - Apply. - Turn off the node variables for ACCL.
+Since any variable that is selected takes up memory, and since some datasets are huge, often the user will only read in the data that is needed for a run. - Click ACCL, turning the check box OFF. - Apply. - The screen should now look like this.
 (The square will show up as red, since ParaView defaults to coloring by block, and the block we are seeing is red.)
 You are looking at the bottom of the plate that the can is sitting on. - Lets move the 3d object.
 Grab the can using the left mouse button.
 Try the center button.
 Try again with the right button.
 Try all three again holding down the SHIFT key.
 Try again holding down the X, Y and Z keys. - Place your mouse on a corner of the can.
-Now, hold the CTRL key down, and move the RIGHT mouse button up and down.
+Now, hold the CTRL key down, and move the mouse up and down.
 You can zoom into and out of that location.
-Note that Macs use the Command key instead of the